sevdokimov/log-viewer/README.md

 ### Features

 1. Highlighting fields, lines, parent brackets.
 Highlighting makes the log much more readable.
 1. Event filtering by a level, logger, date, thread, etc...
-Filtering by a custom condition written on Groovy is available as well.
+Filtering by a custom condition written on JavaScript is available as well.
    [more details](_docs/filters.md)
 1. Merging events from several log files and showing its as one log.
 If log files are located on different machines, all machines must have run LogViewer.